imteekay/frontend-infrastructure/README.md

 ## Goal

-The frontend infrastructure team empowers product teams with the foundational frontend ecosystem and reliable, performant, and developer-friendly tools to efficiently build great user experiences.
+Frontend infrastructure teams empower product teams with the foundational frontend ecosystem and reliable, performant, and developer-friendly tools to efficiently build great user experiences.

 ## How